 They got some of their store managers to go there for several months to be champions of the culture.
 Of course, you’ve got to incentivize them.

-- WB.
-Growth has to be well-thought out.
-Otherwise, how badly can things go off the rails?
+WB.
+If growth isn’t well-thought out, how badly can things go off the rails?

 Peter.
 Companies that merge can be de-merged.
 There are huge professional costs and internal costs as well that go along with that.
 It doesn’t happen too often, but it does happen.